lngng/moDSTogether/README.md

 ## About the Project

-MODSTOGETHER is a self-contained community jump-start for modders on GitHub.
+This communities hub is located at [github.com/ryanraposo/moDSTogether](github.com/ryanraposo/moDSTogether).
 This one is for Don't Starve Together.

-This communities hub is located at [github.com/ryanraposo/moDSTogether](github.com/ryanraposo/moDSTogether).
+MODSTOGETHER is a self-contained, non-commercial community jump-start for modders on GitHub.

 MODSTOGETHER is dedicated to those who are in need of a friend.
 Its the founder's wish that they experience the feeling of making cool things for people who value them.
 Patience, community, and skill-building are core to MODSTOGETHER.